-The population and economic composite of rural America is different than in urban areas.
+Rural America's population and economic composite differ from urban areas.
 Due to the shift in population from rural to urban areas, the median age in much of non-metro America is higher than the median age in the Metro areas.
 (Hirsch, 2019, p.12) Over the past several decades there have been multiple shifts in rural America population.
 One being the population shift out of rural areas, mainly by the younger generation moving out to urban areas for higher paying careers.
-Another being population growth in former rural areas which shift those areas to non-rural areas and leaves less people in the reminding rural areas.
+Another is population growth in former rural areas, which shift those areas to non-rural areas and leaves fewer people in the remaining rural areas.
 In addition to the aging population of those who own land and work in rural areas.
 This has caused the rural population to have a higher average of an older population.
 Which in turn produces economic healthcare challenges of an older population where healthcare access becomes more of an issue where healthcare needs become more in need.
 The aging population in rural America is a distinct population due to the unique social, economic, cultural, and health-related characteristics.
 They have higher rates of mental health, chronic diseases, and generally worse health outcomes than non-rural aged populations.
 (Cohen, 2023)

-Another aspect of rural America since it is based on a natural resource economy, it takes human labor to work the land and resources, these laborers may be local residents or immigrants or migrants to work the land and yield its resources.
-Therefore, there is a diverse population not only culturally but also economically and thus have a diversity of healthcare needs.
+Another aspect of rural America, since it is based on a natural resource economy, it takes human labor to work the land and resources, these laborers may be local residents or immigrants or migrants to work the land and yield its resources.
+Therefore, there is a diverse population not only culturally but also economically and thus s diverse healthcare needs.
 “Population health and aging trends are driven by multilevel and multidimensional factors, including place-level population composition and local economic, service, social, natural, and policy environments.
 “Rural areas are more demographically and economically diverse than ever before, and we cannot assess problems, develop policies, or deliver adequate resources to rural areas without recognizing these fundamental differences and without a clearer understanding of the exposures shaping health and aging among different rural populations.”
 (Jensen, et al, 2020, p.
-1331) Durning the past half century there has been a major population shift in rural areas, and this had a major impact of the business structure and goods and services as a result has impacted the remaining population in rural areas.
+1331) Durning the past half century there has been a significant population shift in rural areas, which had a major impact on the business structure and goods and services.
+As a result has impacted the remaining population in rural areas.
 (Johnson, 2019)

 Health insurance opportunities are different in rural areas, where there are not large companies to be employed to get cost effective health insurance, so people have to pay more for healthcare with a smaller income.
 Their income does not go as far, there is a lack of affordable good healthy foods “working poverty is much more prevalent among rural workers than urban workers”.
 (Mueller, et al, 2021, p.3) There is a high level of poverty and government assistance in rural areas.
 In addition to the high cost of groceries in those areas, where they may take SNAP benefits.
-Local producers that have healthy fruits and vegetables and meat may not take SNAP benefits, so thus there is a cycle of not being able to gain access to healthy foods and maintain a healthy lifestyle.
-I have often thought that those who have a healthy lifestyle can afford a healthy lifestyle, which precludes many from rural areas.
+Local producers with healthy fruits and vegetables and meat may not take SNAP benefits, so thus there is a cycle of not being able to access healthy foods and maintain a healthy lifestyle.
+I have often thought that those with a healthy lifestyle can afford a healthy one, which precludes many from rural areas.
 “When children experience food insecurity, it negatively effects their overall health status; food-insecure children generally experience 2–4 times as many health problems as do other children within the same income bracket (Cook et al. 2013) and are at higher risk of being hospitalized” (Gundersen & Ziliak 2015) (p.
 367)